avacore1337/new-queue/README.md

 * can we please rename "help" to something else?
 Or make it an enum perhaps

 Frontend wants
-* Feature - Fix About page (half done, remove or replace "bla bla bla...")
-* Do not collapse nav-bar if not expanded (visual bug/feature?)
+* [Styling] Do not collapse nav-bar upon clicking it if it is not expanded (visual bug/feature?)
+(Mattias, have you got this too?)
-* Feature - Extract more view-components to make the HTML easier to read (nice to have)
+* [Refactoring] Extract more view-components to make the HTML easier to read
-* Feature - Fix Help page (requires styling to be done)